coveo/source.coveo.com/_posts/2016-09-27 Open-Sourcing JavaScript.md

 This not only makes our developers aware of your implementations, but it also makes every other project you work on that much easier to start.

 Coveo is very open to new ideas and features, and would love to hear from what you think should be improved.
-We await your pull request in our [GitHub Project](https://github.com/coveo/search-ui), and we hope that you enjoy the new Coveo Search Framework!
+We await your pull requests in our [GitHub Project](https://github.com/coveo/search-ui), and we hope that you enjoy the new Coveo Search Framework!